This is Part 2 of my questions for Alibaba on Singles’ Day. Part 1 is located here.

 Investors and entrepreneurs are drawn to e-commerce because it is a spectacular business in terms of unit economics.
 From the margins to the working capital, a business made mostly of software has an amazing ability to grow and generate high returns on capital.
 It’s not as good as casinos or cigarette but it’s close.

 However, the competitive barriers of purely digital businesses in e-commerce aren’t as awesome.
-The product offering and pricing are actually not that hard to replicate.
+The product offerings and pricing are actually not that hard to replicate.
 And while the network effects can be good, they are not as strong as those in other platforms.
-We regularly see new e-commerce sites jump in and take market share.
+Especially in smaller geographies.
+We regularly see new e-commerce sites jumping in and taking market share.
 We don’t see that with WeChat.

-Every manager at Alibaba knows that in under 12 months they are going to face a tidal wave of demand on Singles’ Day.
+Every manager at Alibaba knows that every 12 months they are going to face a tidal wave of demand on Singles’ Day.
 So if you are automating warehouses in Wuxi, you know your system must be able to handle the coming wave.
 If you are building out payment processing between China and SE Asia, you have a similar challenge.
-Singles’ Day is a big stress test for Alibaba’s very big, very complicated system.
+Singles’ Day is a big stress test for Alibaba’s entire system.
+Every program gets stress tested.

 And some things are going to break.
 You build in excess capacity.
 You run tests.
-But Alibaba is building too many new things and then hitting them with a wave of volume.
+But Alibaba is building too many new things and then hitting them with a wave of volume every 12 months.
 And this is a good thing.
-I wish our banks did the same thing every year.
+I wish banks did the same thing every year.

 So, my question is what is going to break this year?